Active galactic nucleus jet feedback in hydrostatic halos: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the referee for the constructive comments that helped to improve this manuscript.
 This is a paper from the Simulating Multiscale Astrophysics to Understand Galaxies (SMAUG) collaboration, a project intended to improve models of galaxy formation and large-scale structure by working to understand the small-scale physical processes that cannot yet be directly modeled in cosmological simulations.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference \#CITA 490888-16.
 RW acknowledges support from the NSF via XSEDE allocation PHY210011.
 KE and CP acknowledge support by the European Research Council under ERC-CoG grant CRAGSMAN-646955, ERC-AdG grant PICOGAL-101019746, and DFG Research Unit FOR-5195.
 GLB acknowledges support from the NSF (AST-2108470, XSEDE grant MCA06N030), NASA TCAN award 80NSSC21K1053, and the Simons Foundation (grant 822237, “Learning the Universe”).
 CAFG was supported by NSF through grants AST-1715216, AST-2108230, and CAREER award AST-1652522; by NASA through grants 17-ATP17-0067 and 21-ATP21-0036; by STScI through grants HST-AR-16124.001-A and HST-GO-16730.016-A; by CXO through grant TM2-23005X; and by the Research Corporation for Science Advancement through a Cottrell Scholar Award.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (www.lrz.de).